 Our programs are educational and always open to the public.
-The evening starts promptly at 6 PM with the meal then the program begins just as soon as everyone sits down.
+The evening starts promptly at 6 PM with the meal, then the program begins just as soon as everyone sits down and the speakers is finished with their meal.
 When the program is finished guests may stay for the business meeting or leave as they choose.

 January 5 ~ Program by Marci Nebgen